 For more Information about GHT Bhutan Treks and things to do:

-For events and things to do in east Bhutan – Tourism Council of Bhutan Website
+Events and things to do in Bhutan – Tourism Council of Bhutan Website

 Web: Bhutan on Wikipedia http://en.wikipedia.org/wiki/Bhutan